Did you know you don't need a website to be a blogger?

 Publishing on Medium

-Because what I've just described is Medium, the brainchild of Ev Williams, co-founder of Twitter.
+Medium is the brainchild of Ev Williams, co-founder of Twitter.

 But it's also a great option for established bloggers if you want to grow your list.